intellwe/.github/profile/README.md

 ## Our Vision

-At Chaffee-Lab, our vision is to create a future where AI seamlessly integrates into our lives, performing complex tasks with ease and efficiency.
+At IntellWe, our vision is to create a future where AI seamlessly integrates into our lives, performing complex tasks with ease and efficiency.
 We aim to be at the forefront of AI innovation, delivering solutions that are not only cutting-edge but also practical and user-friendly.

 ## Projects